TechHireWorkshops/Data-Structures-Workshop/README.md

 ### Disadvantages of linked lists

 - It uses more memory than an array due to storage of the pointer
-- Searching through a linked list is slow
+- Searching through a linked list is slow, can only traverse through the list and not access from anywhere

 ### Uses of linked lists